-- HIV viral load testing—measures the quantity of HIV in the blood.
-Ordered to help decide when to start therapy and ordered at intervals to monitor the effectiveness of therapy.
+- HIV viral load testing—measures the amount of HIV in the blood; it is performed when a person is first diagnosed to help determine the status of the disease and is ordered at intervals to monitor the effectiveness of therapy.

-- HIV genotypic resistance testing—ordered to determine whether the particular strain(s) of HIV that the person has is resistant to available antiretroviral drug therapies.
-Ordered when someone is initially diagnosed to determine if the virus is resistant to the commonly prescribed antivirals.
-Also ordered when treatment is initiated, changed, and when there is evidence of treatment failure.
+- HIV genotypic resistance testing—ordered when someone is initially diagnosed to determine whether the particular strain(s) of HIV that the person has is resistant to certain antiretroviral drug therapies; also ordered when treatment is changed or when there is evidence of treatment failure.

-- Phenotypic resistance testing–sometimes ordered on those who are resistant to multiple antiretroviral drugs to help guide treatment.
-This test evaluates whether the person's strain(s) of HIV can be inhibited by various concentrations of antiretroviral drugs.
+- Phenotypic resistance testing–sometimes ordered for those who are resistant to multiple antiretroviral drugs to help guide treatment; this test evaluates whether the person's strain(s) of HIV can be inhibited by various concentrations of antiretroviral drugs.

 - Individuals who are planning to take the drug abacavir may be tested first for the gene allele, HLA-B*5701.
 If they are positive for it, they are at an increased risk of having a potentially severe hypersensitivity reaction and another drug should be considered.
 (Read more in the article on Pharmacogenetic Tests.)

 A number of other laboratory testing may be performed as part of overall care of an HIV-infected individual.
 Several tests may be done to identify and monitor the treatment of opportunistic infections, complications, and drug toxicities.
 Testing may also be ordered at intervals to evaluate the person's health and organ function.
 Some examples include:

 - Tests for other sexually transmitted diseases, such gonorrhea or syphilis